robertsmit/light-bson/README.md

 light-bson
 ==========

-Light-weight, good performing java bson writer with facade for the jackson JsonGenerator.
+Light-weight, good performing java bson generator with facade for the jackson JsonGenerator.

 ```
 BsonGeneratorFactory lightBson = new BsonGeneratorFactory();